 1. Explore Every Street of Ancient Town

 Ancient Town is less than 1km in length and very walkable.
 Parts of it is even closed off for pedestrians only.
 All of it is lined by souvenir shops, tailors, coffee shops, and restaurants.
 Lots of people will want to get a piece of clothing or bag custom made, and it’s recommended that you do that as soon as you get in.
-I chose not to get anything tailored in Hoi An and I’ll share why in an upcoming post.
-We walked through Ancient Town every day for the 6 days we were there and always found something new to look at.
+I chose not to get anything tailored in Hoi An and I shared why in another post.
+I walked through Ancient Town every day for the 6 days we were there and always found something new to look at.
 The two large roads are Tran Phu and Nguyen Thai Hoc.

 2. Ride out to the Rice Fields